 - If traffic, roadway conditions, lane or road width, weather, or visibility prevent safe passing, the motorist has to slow down to a “speed that is reasonable and prudent,” such as 10 miles per hour.
 Passing is only allowed “ when doing so would not endanger the safety of the operator of the bicycle”

-Passing a bicyclist with a full lane change for the motorist can be the safest method of all because it meets all these requirements.
+Passing a bicyclist with a full lane change for the motorist can be the safest method of all.

-Fines for violating the law start at $35 and go up to $220 for the motorist during a collision between car and bicycle if the car driver is at fault.
+Fines for violating the law start at $35 and go up to $220 for the motorist during a collision.
 Law enforcement is expected to enforce the new law vigorously in the first few months after passage.
 Officers can use their own judgment in deciding whether violations occurs, although courts are the ultimate arbiters.